 Archigos.
 A Data Base on Leaders 1875 - 2004.
 A collaborative effort with Kristian Skrede Gleditsch (University of Essex, UK) and Giacomo Chiozza (Vanderbilt).
 The Archigos data set is the winner of the 2014 Lijphart/Przeworski/Verba Dataset Award, sponsored by the APSA section on Comparative Politics.

 - Version 4.1, updated until 31 December 2015 is available.
 A Stata 14 version is downloadable here.
 The case descriptions have been updated to 1 January 2015--and now span almost 900 pages--and are available as well.
+(An older version of the codebook for Archigos Version 2.9 is available here.)
 We are grateful to the Political Instability Task Force for financial support

 and would like to thank amongst many others, Jeffrey Arnold, Belen Gonzalez, Ashley Leeds, Michaela Mattes, Sara Polo, Michael Ward, and Shu Yu for their scholarly support and efforts.